Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

 We are all different together

 It is very easy to sometimes feel we are different from everyone else and that no one understands our unique problems.
-The simple fact of the matter is that all students tend to encounter the same pressures and problems no matter who they are and where they have come from.
+But most students face similar challenges no matter who they are and where they have come from.

-Most students are not really sure what they are supposed to be doing and what their tutors require of them.
+Most students are not really sure what they are supposed to be doing and what their tutors expect.
 Many students start out confused about terminology, academic technical terms and the different approach to study compared to their school experience.

-Whether you are a local student, or have come from a different continent, you are all likely to feel a lack of confidence in your ability to study at university, at least at first.
+Whether you are a local student, or have come from a different continent, you may feel a lack of confidence in your ability to study at university, at least at first.
 This will pass as you become more familiar with all the things that make up studying in a UK university.

 Ask a lot of questions

-Students quite often feel embarrassed asking questions and if you are an international student this can sometimes be worse for you.
+Students often feel embarrassed asking questions and if you are an international student this can sometimes feel harder.
 Should I ask questions?
 Do tutors like to be questioned?
 Is it polite and appropriate to ask questions?
 Do questions make me stand out and look silly or stupid?

 All of these thoughts go through every student's mind at some point and there is a simple answer to them all - Questions are great!
 Tutors love them!
 Questions make you look smart!
-Part of the university experience is gaining confidence in asking question, asking the right questions, to get the information necessary to problem solve.
-Tutors like students to ask questions as it show they are genuinely interested in their subject and want to understand it clearly.
+Part of the university experience is gaining confidence in asking the right questions, to get the information necessary to problem solve.
+Tutors like you to ask questions as it shows that you are interested in their subject and want to understand it clearly.

 Some students come from a background where questioning is not a major part of their educational experience.
 It may not be the way subjects are taught in your school system.
-If that is the case for you, then you need to take the opportunity to develop your questioning skills while you are here with us.
+If that is the case, then you need to take the opportunity to develop your questioning skills while you are here with us.

 Read our article about developing critical thinking skills.